GerrySant/multimodalhugs/docs/general/CLI.md

   --task {translation}  Specify the evaluation task (currently only "translation" is supported).
   --metric_name METRIC_NAME
-                        Name of the metric to use (any metric supported by evaluate.load()) --config_path CONFIG_PATH
+                        Name of the metric to use (any metric supported by evaluate.load()) --model_name_or_path MODEL_NAME_OR_PATH
-                        Path to the configuration file.
-  --model_name_or_path MODEL_NAME_OR_PATH
                         Path to the trained model.
   --processor_name_or_path PROCESSOR_NAME_OR_PATH
                         Path to the processor instance.
   --dataset_dir DATASET_DIR
                         Path to the dataset.
+  --config_path CONFIG_PATH
+                        Path to the configuration file.
+  --setup_path SETUP_PATH
+                        Path to the setup directory containing actors_paths.yaml, used only if model_name_or_path, processor_name_or_path, or dataset_dir are not provided via commandline or config file.
+If not provided, pipeline tries to infer the path from <training_args.output_dir>/setup (default: None).
   --output_dir OUTPUT_DIR
                         Directory to save generated outputs.
 ```